-America’s family farmers are stewards of the earth.
-For generations they have worked hard to protect our land and water, while producing healthy foods.
-However, fertilizer used in farming can end up in our rivers and streams, threatening our clean water.
+For generations, America’s family farmers have worked to protect our land and water while producing healthy foods.
+Without the right practices in place, however, fertilizer used in farming can end up in our rivers and streams, threatening our clean water.

-The new bill includes three U.S. Department of Agriculture programs that provide critical tools and resources for family farmers in the Bay watershed: the Environmental Quality Incentives Program, the Regional Conservation Partnership Program, and the Conservation Reserve Program/Conservation Reserve Enhancement Program.
+The Farm Bill includes three U.S. Department of Agriculture programs that provide critical tools and resources for family farmers in the Bay watershed: the Environmental Quality Incentives Program, the Regional Conservation Partnership Program, and the Conservation Reserve Program/Conservation Reserve Enhancement Program.

 - The Conservation Reserve Program/Conservation Reserve Enhancement Program (CREP) helps landowners to restore streams that run through their land by installing conservation measures.
 For example, they plant trees that both stabilize soil on stream banks and create shade that lowers stream temperatures for fish, and they install fences that keep animals—and their manure—out of streams.
 Learn more about the Conservation Reserve Enhancement Program (CREP).